umlaeute/ambix/README.md

 # API Documentation

-An uptodate API Documentation can be found at http://iem-projects.github.io/ambix/apiref/
+An up-to-date API Documentation can be found at http://iem-projects.github.io/ambix/apiref/

 # Directory layout